 Save two of the five NoBowls each day and hide them before you go to sleep.
 (Make sure to set your alarm, because your cat alarm likely will not go off!
 Zzzzz…)

-Does your cat gobble up its food and then barf it back up?
+Do you often see your cat vomiting food right after it gobbled it up?
 The NoBowl contains a small portion of the daily food and releases the food in a gradual manner.
 This forces your cat to slow down and should eliminate scarf and barf!